What is Meditation Used for?

 Meditation is used either to increase well-being or to gain access to knowledge that is not readily available to us.
-This knowledge comes mostly in the form of psychological truths about ourselves.
+This knowledge comes mainly in the form of psychological truths about ourselves.

 Most meditative traditions make this distinction, but not all explicitly.
 Let me try to guide you through the different traditions and how they use meditation.